 What Is Clay Soil?

 Clay soils are considered to be one of the heavier soils.
-The soil can hold a ton of nutrients and a lot of water due to its capillaries in between the clay particles, and it takes a little bit longer to drain.
+The soil can hold a ton of nutrients and a lot of water due to the capillary action between the clay particles, and it takes a little bit longer to drain.
 Out of all the soils, clay soil has the smallest particles.

 Identifying clay soil is relatively easy to do.
 It is sticky when wet, it can be rolled, it can be smeared easily and it can be smoothed into a shinier finish.
 Clay soil has a propensity to get very hard when it dries, though, which causes the clay to crack while it is drying out.